-She frequently speaks on the topic of business succession at conferences including the 2018 CARVC Convention, the 2018 OCA conference, and the WACO 2018 expo.
-Other speaking engagements include Executive Women in Agriculture, Outdoor Hospitality Conference and Expo, the National Association of RV Parks and Campgrounds National Convention, and the Ohio State University Extension Woman in Agriculture Conference.
+She frequently speaks on the topic of business succession at conferences including the Jellystone Symposium, Association of RV Parks and Campgrounds National Conference, Carolina Association of RV Parks and Campgrounds Conference, the Ohio Campground Association Conference and the Wisconsin Association of Campground Owners Conference.
+Other speaking engagements include Executive Women in Agriculture, Top Producers Farm Journal and the Ohio State University Extension Woman in Agriculture Conference.

-Amy is married with two adolescent children and lives in a suburb of Cleveland, Ohio.
+Amy is married with two children and lives in a suburb of Cleveland, Ohio.

 Shareholder Relations and Development